Achieve compliance to C2M2

 Australian Energy Sector Cyber Security Framework

 The Australian Energy Sector Cyber Security Framework (AESCSF) is a cyber security capability maturity model that has been based on C2M2.
-The Framework aligns with existing Australian Privacy Principles and ACSC Essential Eight Strategies to Mitigate Cyber Security Incidents.
+It aligns with existing Australian Privacy Principles and ACSC Essential Eight Strategies to Mitigate Cyber Security Incidents.
 Further information can be found here.

 United Kingdom Security Controls Model

-The operators of essential services and digital service providers are required to keep their networks and information secure and to notify security incidents to “competent authorities” when they occur.
-Further information can be found here.
+The operators of essential services and digital service providers in the UK are required to keep their networks and information secure and to notify security incidents to “competent authorities” when they occur.
+Further information about NIS Directive Compliance for Cyber Security can be found here.

 How Huntsman Security can help you align with C2M2